allaccountstaken/predicting_bank_distress/README.md

-# Bank Distress Early Warning System
+# Banks Distress Early Warning System
 ## This project aims to predict out-of-sample financial distress of FDIC regulated banks one quarter prior to their failure with maximum accuracy defined as recall score (TP/P).
 Predictions will be based on machine learning of distress features that are possibly captured by ~ 25,000 quarterly financial reports (CALL reports).
 Logistic regression was found to work best for out-of-sample forecast.

 #### In normal, non-stressed environment it is very hard to predict failing banks as they are very rare, i.e. anomaly, and hence one needs to create a profile, or a standard,  of a "normal" bank.
 Below is history of failing banks: